asdcid/Cp-hap/README.md

 #############################################################
 #the path of long-reads, reads can be fastq(fq), fasta(fa), gzip or not, such as /path/long-read.fa
 reads=
-#the path of chloroplast genome, chloroplast genome should be in fasta(fa) format, not gzip, such as /path/genome.fa
+#the path of chloroplast genome, chloroplast genome should be in fasta format, not gzip, such as /path/genome.fa.
+The chloroplast genome file should only have three sequences, named as 'lsc', 'ssc' and 'ir' (see testData/Epau.format.fa as an example).
+It doesn't matter which oritentation is for lsc, ssc and ir.
 chloroplastGenome=
 #the path of output dir, such as /path/summary
 outputDir=
-#length of long single copy, must be integer, such as 88787
-lengthLongSingleCopy=
-#length of short single copy, must be integer, such as 18421
-lengthShortSingleCopy=
-#length of invert repeat, must be integer, such as 26367
-lengthInvertRepeat=
 #read type, 'PacBio' or 'ONT' only, such as ONT
 readType=
 #how many threads you want to use, such as 10